 You can park in the pullouts on either end of the bridge to get out and take pics of the bridge and try to stare far off in the distance to try to see the other end of the bridge (you won’t be able to!)

 When you see pictures of this bridge, you’ll notice another smaller bridge next to it.
 That’s “Old Seven Mile Bridge.”
-It used to provide access to tiny Pigeon Key, but parts of the bridge are in disrepair, and it’s now closed to road traffic.
+It provides access to tiny Pigeon Key.

-A lot of Florida Keys road trip itineraries will tell you that the old bridge can be used by bikes and pedestrians, but unfortunately, that advice is outdated.
-The bridge is now fully closed while it undergoes repairs.
-That’s a bummer, since it used to provide cool views.
-The most recent target date for completion is 2022.
+A lot of Florida Keys road trip itineraries will tell you that the old bridge is closed while it undergoes repairs.
+But as of 2022, Old Seven Mile Bridge has re-opened to pedestrians and bicyclists!
+After a five-year wait, the bridge can once again be enjoyed by the public.
 Stay updated on the state of the bridge here.

 Bahia Honda State Park